 Acting Oscars have divided by gender since the first-ever Academy Awards, yet things remain grim for actresses in Hollywood—not quite as grim as their writing and directing counterparts, but grim nonetheless.
 A recent report from the Geena Davis Institute found that just 30% of film roles are written for women.
 In the world of movies, male characters outnumber female ones by a ratio of 2:1.
 Again, that’s significantly better than the gender breakdown among directors, where there are more than 14 men for every single woman.
 But if over 80 years of gender segregation in awards has yet to solve the issue of women’s underrepresentation in film, that doesn’t speak particularly well of the tactic’s success rate.

-The notion that women and men have an inherently different approach towards acting is antiquated and should be abandoned.
 For all the weight that awards carry in the world of movies, they are just awards—not jobs, not equal pay, not respect.
 Giving more awards to women, or to people of color, will not fix a broken and biased system.
 If anything, guaranteeing diverse representation at the Academy Awards through awards divided by gender merely makes it easier to ignore the aggressive lack of parity within the inner workings of Hollywood.
 If women receive equal screen time at the awards show, it’s easier to turn a blind eye to other, more important, places they’re not receiving equal levels of representation, attention, and money.

 We need to take a multi-pronged approach to this issue.
 Trying to force diversity into the Oscars by creating more gender-based categories may be a short-term solution, but it won’t do much to challenge outdated notions about who’s best suited to write or direct a blockbuster, or whether films that feature female or people of color as leads can do well in overseas markets.
 Doing away with gender categories could increase overall diversity in the long term, but those changes could take years to evolve.
 And ultimately, any updates to the Oscar system will face an uphill battle if the culture of Hollywood remains the same.